Food Services Inspection

 Risk Level III: Two (2) standard inspections per year

-Risk Level IV: Four (4) inspections per year:
+Risk Level IV: Two (2) simultaneous inspections per year:

-Two (2) CCP inspections for food service operations, or
+A CCP inspection for food service operations, or

-Two (2) Process Review inspections for retail food establishments
+A Process Review inspection for retail food establishments

 Risk level I: poses a small health risk to the public.
 Examples includes a business that offers for sale or sells: Coffee, self-service fountain drinks, prepackaged beverages, prepackaged refrigerated or frozen perishable foods, baby food or formula.